 Developed for the Western Indian Ocean

 The WIO Symphony project is a collaboration between the Nairobi Convention, its ten member states in East Africa and a team of Swedish institutions lead by the Swedish Agency for Marine and Water Management.

-Together we develop the WIO Symphony tool for the Western Indian Ocean.
+Together we co-develop the WIO Symphony tool for the Western Indian Ocean.

-The tool will be hosted in the region, available to practitioners there.
+The tool is hosted in the region, available to practitioners there.